NeuShore/docs.neushore.dev/docs/faq.md

 ---

-**Q:** How can I download BrayanBot?
+**Q:** How can I download Proxima?

-**A:** BrayanBot could be obtained by either downloading from Github Releases or cloning the Github repository.
+**A:** Proxima could be obtained by either downloading from Github Releases or cloning the Github repository.
 Users who like to live on edge may download the **dev** branch that is more up to date, but is less stable in return.

 ---

-**Q:** Which platforms does BrayanBot support?
+**Q:** Which platforms does Proxima support?

-**A:** You should -in theory- be able be able to run BrayanBot on any platform supporting latest NodeJS but we (currently) only provide instructions and support for the following:
+**A:** You should -in theory- be able be able to run Proxima on any platform supporting latest NodeJS but we (currently) only provide instructions and support for the following:

 - Linux (Debian/Ubuntu/Arch and their derivatives)
 - Windows - not recommended